 - Supporting the local environment.
 Helping local charitable groups or parish councils plant greenery and carry out other environmental projects.
 (Approximately 20% of the total fund will be used to support this aim.)

 Grants will be predominantly made to assist charitable projects in Cambridge, but a wider geography may be considered for projects within a 10 mile radius of Cambscuisine locations.
 These can be seen on the Cambscuisine website.

-CHS Group received £15,641 to run an Outreach Employment Advice Service for 50 people who are homeless or vulnerably housed in Cambridge to enable them to move on with their lives.
+CHS Group received £3,000.00 towards an Outreach Employment and Money Advice Service for up to 50 people who are homeless or vulnerably housed in Cambridge, to enable them to get on in life and thrive.